Public goods

 Structure

 Things are aligned well.
 There is negative space.
-For the content they have, it’s good.
+The content they have, it’s good.
 They very likely used a designer of some sort.

 Slides